injoum/videolibrary/README.md

   2. Node.JS with express framework
   3. AngularJS with ui-router component and ng-cookies

-To run this project you need to download MongoDB and import the server file given in the repository, and download node.
+To run this project you need to:
+  1. Download MongoDB and create a database called "app" and import the two JSON files in the database folder into that "app" database then create a text index in each collection one for "name" in the "users" collection and one for "title" in the "videos" collection.
+Then the database is set to go.
+  2. Download Node.js

 I used http-server simply to download that (after downloading node):

 ```